As lockdown lifts, Art of London gives the capital the biggest public art takeover it's ever seen

 - 4 minute read

 As London comes out of lockdown, the Royal Academy of Arts has teamed up with Art of London – a new cultural initiative for the West End – to create the largest public art takeover the capital has ever seen.
-The Piccadilly Art Takeover is an ambitious project backed by Sky Arts, Piccadilly Lights, Westminster City Council and the Mayor of London in an attempt to boost the vibrant city centre after it suffered from months of neglect over the course of the pandemic.
+The Piccadilly Art Takeover is an ambitious project from Heart of London Business Alliance (HOLBA) backed by Sky Arts, Piccadilly Lights, Westminster City Council and the Mayor of London in an attempt to boost the vibrant city centre after it suffered from months of neglect over the course of the pandemic.
 From today until the end of August, Piccadilly will be decorated with specially commissioned art by five renowned artists – Michael Armitage, Vanessa Jackson, Isaac Julien, Farshid Moussavi and Yinka Shonibare – featured across 30 overhanging flags, 13 pedestrian crossings, and regular takeovers of the 780 sqm Piccadilly Lights.
 Additionally, the people of London will be invited to access and take part in an augmented reality 10-screen experience and audio sync via their mobile phones, which is a first for public art in the capital.

 Bringing this art to life are five of the country’s most inspiring and original artists working today.
 For the overhanging flags, Michael Armitage, Farshid Moussavi OBE RA and Yinka Shonibare CBE RA have brought their distinct styles together to create a harmonious and welcoming environment for the city centre.
 “It’s an honour to be able to celebrate the people of London, as we welcome people back to the iconic area of Piccadilly,” says Armitage, whose flag designs celebrate the local key workers near his studio in Hackney.
 Speaking on his different approach to the flags, Shonibare describes how his flags were inspired by the famed Eros statue in Piccadilly Circus, and how it evoked feelings of love for the city.
 “The statue is shooting an arrow, but I changed this in my design to be shooting a rose,” he says.
 “The idea of the rose is to express the love to people who want to come to London and how the city embraces them.
 With this commission we want to embrace and welcome people back.”